fracpete/python-weka-wrapper3/doc/source/install.rst

 See `these <http://docs.python-guide.org/en/latest/starting/install/linux/>`__
 general instructions for installing Python on Linux.
 You need to be able to compile C/C++ code and Python modules (i.e., Python header files are required).
-By installing OpenJDK, you should be able to compile *javabridge* against its header files (for JNI access).
+By installing OpenJDK, you should be able to compile against its header files.

 Then you need to install the following Python packages, preferably through your package manager (e.g., ``yum``).
 Please note that on a *headless* machine, you